user21121997/c-snmp-agent-x/Readme.md

 ```
 >**Task3:** The third OID should return the total disk space used (in bytes) for the /var/log/ folder.

 For disk calculation, there were no avaliable libraries in C (at least I coud'nt find out).
-We have used execlp, pipes and dup2 commands for computing linux shell commands in C during our operating system course, However, the function was not performing accordingly with SNMP handler.
-Thanks [Alex B's Answer](http://https://stackoverflow.com/questions/472697/how-do-i-get-the-size-of-a-directory-in-c "Alex B's Answer") , I found got to know about ftw library to recursively check for subdirectories and adding it to a static variable.
+We have used execlp, pipes and dup2 commands for computing linux shell commands in C during our operating system course.
+However, the function was not performing accordingly with SNMP handler.
+Thanks [Alex B's Answer](http://https://stackoverflow.com/questions/472697/how-do-i-get-the-size-of-a-directory-in-c "Alex B's Answer") , I found on the internet and got to know about ftw library which recursively check for subdirectories and adding its size to a static variable.
 Following driver function for computing diskSpace in Bytes:

 ```c
 int sum(const char *fpath, const struct stat *sb, int typeflag) {